jasperhepp/eurace_unibi_paradigm_shift/README.md

 --
 Any publication that contains results derived from the Eurace@Unibi Soutrce Code must contain the following (or similar) acknowledgement:

-This work uses (a modified version of) the Eurace@Unibi model source code, developed by Herbert Dawid, Simon Gemkow, Philipp Harting, Sander van der Hoog and Michael Neugart.
+This work uses the Eurace@Unibi model source code, developed by Herbert Dawid, Simon Gemkow, Philipp Harting, Sander van der Hoog and Michael Neugart.
 More details on the Eurace@Unibi model can be found in these publications:

 Dawid, H., Harting, P., van der Hoog, S., & Neugart, M. (2018a).
 Macroeconomics with heterogeneous agent models: Fostering transparency, reproducibility and replication.
 Journal of Evolutionary Economics.
 DOI:10.4119/unibi/2902981